Santa Justa Lift in Lisbon

 The Carmo Lift was originally powered by steam until 6 November 1907, when an electric motor was put in place.

-The Santa Justa Lift as a tourist attraction
+The Santa Justa Lift as a Tourist Attraction

-The Elevador de Santa Justa stands 147 Ft (45m) tall and the structure is built in the same style as the renowned French architect, Eiffel.
+The Elevador de Santa Justa stands 147 ft (45m) tall and the structure is built in the same style as the renowned French architect, the Eiffel.
 The similarity between his designs and this Elevator is not accidental, as it was built by Raoul Mesnier de Ponsard, who was an admirer of Gustave Eiffel and applied the same techniques used in some of the funiculars in France of the time.

 The Lift has a stunning observation deck at the top and offers magnificent views over Baixa.
 Since it was opened to the public, it has become one of the most popular viewpoints in Lisbon.